 The most common kind of sedatives includes IV sedation, conscious sedation, and nitrous oxide.

-Our highly skilled staff at Orange Dental Town are able to administer different amounts of sedation depending on a patient’s nervousness.
+Our highly skilled staff at Petri Dental are able to administer different amounts of sedation depending on a patient’s nervousness.
 These include mild, moderate, or deep.
 Prior to choosing any sedative, we do a thorough analysis of your medical history and medications you’ve recently or currently take.

 Dental sedatives we offer include: